 Bitdefender Total Security isn't just for protecting Windows users either, but can also be used to protect against attacks on Android (opens in new tab), macOS, and iOS as well.
 Even better, a single product license allows you to use the software on up to 5 different devices, so you can use Bitdefender Total Security for your home PC as well as smartphone (opens in new tab).

 Overall, Bitdefender Total Security pretty much does what its name suggests, offering a very wide range of security protections that goes beyond just a firewall.
-However, pricing is very reasonable, making it cheap and easy to get peace of mind.
+However, pricing is very reasonable at around $35 / £30 / AU$50 per year for up to five devices, making it cheap and easy to get peace of mind.

 As with Bitdefender, this means that you can protect both a home PC as well as mobile devices.
 However, because there's an option to protect up to 10 devices it means you can use a single license to protect the family as well.